alphagov/gds-tech-learning-pathway/guides/testing.md

 ### Junior level

-At junior level, you will work with another developer who will help you with test driven development (TDD).
+At junior level, you will normally work with another more experienced developer who will help you with test driven development (TDD).

 ### Mid level

 ### Senior level